AdobeDocs/workfront.fr-FR/help/quicksilver/planning/architecture/add-existing-record-types-from-another-workspace.md

 >[!NOTE]
 >
->Assurez-vous qu’au moins un type d’enregistrement est désigné comme global dans au moins un autre espace de travail principal.
+>Ensure there is at least one record type designated to be global in at least one other primary workspace.
 >
 >Pour plus d’informations, voir [Configuration des fonctionnalités de plusieurs espaces de travail pour les types d’enregistrements](/help/quicksilver/planning/architecture/configure-record-type-cross-workspace-capabilities.md).

-1. Accédez à un espace de travail dans lequel vous souhaitez créer un type d’enregistrement (espace de travail secondaire).
+1. Go to a workspace where you want to create a record type (secondary workspace).
-1. Commencez à créer un type d’enregistrement, comme décrit dans l’article [Créer des types d’enregistrement](/help/quicksilver/planning/architecture/create-record-types.md), puis cliquez sur **Ajouter un existant**. <!--check this - the option might have been renamed in the UI-->
+1. Start creating a record type, as described in the article [Create record types](/help/quicksilver/planning/architecture/create-record-types.md), then click **Add existing**. <!--check this - the option might have been renamed in the UI-->

    ![Modal pour ajouter un type d’enregistrement avec la possibilité d’ajouter depuis un autre espace de travail](assets/add-record-type-from-existing-workspace-option-when-creating-records.png)